 of Guinot.
 The site of the washing-place and the fountain

-recorded in the Departmental Plan of Walking Routes, has been
+trail, recorded in the Departmental Plan of Walking Routes,

-created.
-The fountain of Guinot is indicated on the circuit as
+has been created.
+The fountain of Guinot is indicated on the

-project being based on the fact that many stories have been
+choice of this project being based on the fact that many stories

-recorded at St. Martin de-Gurson and published by contemporary
+have been recorded at St. Martin de-Gurson and published by